Get the best deal when viewing a house: 41 things to check

 Check out the neighbourhood

-- Visit an area a few times on different days and different times of the day to get a real feel for the environment, make sure you include a weekend visit as this will give you a feel of what it’s like when people are home from work.
+- Visit an area a few times on different days and different times of the day and night to get a real feel for the environment, make sure you include a weekend visit as this will give you a feel of what it’s like when people are home from work.

 - Check the parking situation in the evening when parked cars are at the maximum, also check with the estate agent if there are any parking restrictions or covenants in the area.
 Some areas will have restrictions on the type of vehicles allowed to be parked, such as vans or lorries.